spatie/laravel-error-solutions/README.md

 After the package installed, you'll see solutions on the error page.
 If you want to disable this, you can set the `enabled` key in the config file to `false`.

+### Runnable solutions

+Some solutions can be run automatically by clicking a button.
+This feature is only enabled in local development environments.

+// INSERT IMAGE

+The package uses the `Spatie\LaravelErrorSolutions\Support\RunnableSolutionsGuard` class to determine if the app is running locally.
+To have more control over the behaviour, you can extend this class and override its methods.
+You must set the `runnable_solutions_guard` key in the config file to your custom class.

 ### Using AI to suggest solutions

 The package can send your exceptions to Open AI that will attempt to automatically suggest a solution.
 In many cases, the suggested solutions is quite useful, but keep in mind that the solution may not be 100% correct for your context.